-Our Board of Directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
+Our Board of Directors has established the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 The composition and responsibilities of each committee are described below.
 Our Board of Directors may also establish from time to time any other committees that it deems necessary or desirable.
 Members serve on these committees until their resignation or until otherwise determined by our Board of Directors.
 A copy of each committee's charter may be found on our website: www.beautyhealth.com under the heading "Governance", and then "Documents & Charters".